60-day money-back on any purchase

 Understanding Shot Dispersion in Golf (A Player’s Guide to Accuracy)

-When you start missing the pin by 5 yards instead of 15 yards, your shot dispersion improves, and your handicap drops right along with it.
+When you start missing the pin by 5 yards instead of 15 yards, your shot dispersion improves, and your handicap drops along with it.

 We will take you on a deep dive into shot dispersion so you can use it to understand your game and how to start approaching your strategy on the course.